-As of June 30, 2021, we had total outstanding debt of (i) \$75.0 million principal amount under the Term Loan Facility (as defined in Note 10 to the consolidated financial statements), (ii) \$2.4 million principal amount under the convertible term loan.
+As of June 30, 2023, we had total outstanding debt of (i) \$67.5 million principal amount under the Term Loan Facility (as defined in Note 7, "Long-term Debt" to the consolidated financial statements), and (ii) \$2.3 million principal amount under the convertible term loan.
 Our indebtedness, or any additional indebtedness we may incur, could require us to divert funds identified for other purposes for debt service, impairing our liquidity position.
 If we cannot generate sufficient cash flow from operations to service our debt, we may need to refinance our debt, dispose of assets or issue equity to obtain necessary funds.
 We do not know whether we will be able to take any of these actions on a timely basis, or on terms satisfactory to us or at all.